-Each resident had an up-to-date assessment of need in place which identified residents' health and social care needs.
-The assessment informed the resident's personal support plans.
+Each resident had an up-to-date assessment of need in place which identified residents' health, social and personal care needs.
+The assessment informed the resident's personal support plans which were up to date and suitably guided the staff team.